-Pope Francis’ visit to the United States has created considerable excitement, and reminds us how long it has been since the first Papal visit.
+Pope Francis’ visit to the United States in 2015 created considerable excitement, and reminded us how long it has been since the first Papal visit.
 While Pope Paul VI’s whirlwind trip in 1965 was the first time a pontiff set foot in the United States proper, he was not the first to traipse on American territory.
 Thanks to a bit of legal contortionism that honor goes to Pope Pius IX in 1849!
 You see, a nation’s warships are considered sovereign territory, and so to walk the decks of an American naval vessel is to tread on American “soil.”

-In 1848 Europe was in turmoil.
+In 1848, Europe was in turmoil.
 Revolutionaries in Germany, France, the Netherlands, Italy, and the Austro-Hungarian Empire fought to establish constitutional democracies and limit the powers of monarchs and the nobility.
-Worried that the uprisings would endanger American commercial interests in the region, the US Navy augmented the Mediterranean Squadron.
+Worried that the uprisings would endanger American commercial interests in the region, the U.S. Navy augmented the Mediterranean Squadron.
 Constitution sailed for the Mediterranean in December 1848 under the command of Captain John Gwinn.

-The squadron commander, Charles W. Morgan (who had served as a lieutenant in Constitution during the battles with HMS Guerriere and HMS Java in 1812), received orders to remain strictly neutral in the European conflicts.
+The squadron commander, Charles W. Morgan (who had served as a lieutenant on Constitution during the battles with HMS Guerriere and HMS Java in 1812), received orders to remain strictly neutral in the European conflicts.
 The squadron would assist Americans in distress, but it would do nothing to aid the warring factions in their bid for power.

 Constitution made a quick passage across the Atlantic and anchored off Tripoli on January 19, 1849, where Consul Daniel McCauley and his entourage came on board for transport to Alexandria, Egypt.
-After discharging the consul, the ship made her way back to the west coast of Italy, and spent the next five months shifting her anchorage between La Spezia, the new US naval repair depot, Leghorn (Livorno), and Naples.
+After discharging the consul, the ship made her way back to the west coast of Italy, and spent the next five months shifting her anchorage between La Spezia, the new U.S. naval repair depot, Leghorn (Livorno), and Naples.

 On August 2, 1849, Captain Gwinn anchored the ship in the broad bay before Gaeta, a town just north of Naples.
 His professed reason for the visit was to call upon Pope Pius IX.
 In November of the previous year, the Minister of Justice of the Papal States had been assassinated.
 The next day, the people of Rome took to the streets demanding a variety of social reforms, democratic government, and an immediate declaration of war against the Austrian Empire (which at that point occupied much of Italy).
 The following week, Pope Pius slipped out of Rome disguised as a country priest and took up residence at Gaeta, where Ferdinand, King of the Two Sicilies, had a powerful stronghold.
 Secure from the reaches of the democratic revolutionaries, the Pope set about to win back the Papal States, going so far as to issue threats of excommunication to those engaged in liberal political actions.